ArnavDagar/Arduino-Summer-Camp/README.md

 The students used the following components to create the metronome:
 * Buzzer: Will be used to emit the beep
 * LED: Will be used to blink in sync with with the beep
-* OLED: WIll be used to display the BPM
+* OLED: Will be used to display the BPM
-* Potentiometer: WIll be used to change the tempo of the metronome
+* Potentiometer: Will be used to change the tempo of the metronome

 We created this metronome to mimic the one in the image: therefore the BPM will range from 40 BPM to 208 BPM.

 Learn more about this project in [this video](https://www.youtube.com/watch?v=qt-YgZJz8uY).
+The code is in [Metronome.ino](src/Metronome.ino).

 ## 8. Ultrasonic Ranger Projects
 The following 2 projects were created using the Ultrasonic Ranger.
 The Ultrasonic Ranger can return a distance in centimeters or inches, and we can do different things with this information.